jcoreio/redux-features/README.md

 ### Feature API

-The following optionkal properties on features are handled by `redux-features`.
+The following optional properties on features are handled by `redux-features`.
 However, you may add any other properties you want.
 * `reducer: (state, action) => state`: a reducer to apply to the top-level redux state for each action
 * `middleware: store => next => action => any`: middleware to apply for each action